 On the Culture of Binge Drinking in a Residential College Town

-Culture: The values, beliefs, behaviors, and expectations of behaviors or social norms of a given population of humans.
 Do you know what I find amazing?
 I find it amazing that I never see people burning couches and cars in the streets of my neighborhood.
-And I find it amazing that I never find discarded red … Continue reading On the Culture of Binge Drinking in a Residential College Town
+And I find it amazing that I never find discarded red plastic cups in the gutters outside my house.
+And I never find my neighbors passed out in the bushes in front of my house.…